Jugalcody/Jugalcody/README.md

-- 👋 Hi, I’m Jugal Kishore Das
+- 👋 Hi, Myself Jugal Kishore Das
 - 👀 I’m interested in coding specifically in python,c,c++ and java
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...